 Starting child care before the age of one

-Leaving your little one might not be easy though.
+Leaving your infant might not be easy though.
 By the age of seven months, many babies have started to develop a fear of strangers.
-This can mean they will become upset, distressed and agitated when with people they don’t know.
+This can mean they will become upset, distressed and agitated when having an interaction with people they don’t know.
 Leaving your little one in tears as you depart the child care centre is likely to make you want to cry too.
-To alleviate these fears, spend as much time in visits with your child as possible to help them get to know the centre and feel more comfortable.
+To alleviate these fears, spend as much time on visits with your child as possible to help them get to know the centre and feel more comfortable.
 It will be an easier transition for all involved.

-The educators at your child care centre might be able to give you some support with issues that are cropping up at this age.
+The educators at your child care centre might be able to give you some support for issues that are cropping up at this age.

 It’s amazing how babies who have been fussy eaters at home join in with meals with gusto at child care.
-Parents often marvel at how well their children nap at child care when napping was proving difficult at home.
+Parents often marvel at how well their children nap in child care when napping is proving difficult at home.